 Students who choose the hybrid pathway will engage in class sessions virtually (synchronously or asynchronously) and will attend laboratory sessions face-to-face on the DMU campus.
 Laboratory sessions will generally occur 2 consecutive days per week.
 Students in this pathway will have the option to attend class sessions face-to-face on the DMU campus periodically.

 - Review the requirements for admission.

 - Submit your online application through OTCAS.
-Applications are available in July for the class that begins in the August the following year.
+Applications are available in July for the class that begins in August of the following year.

 - Submit all official transcripts to OTCAS.
 Please include all colleges and universities attended.
 Transcripts must be from a regionally accredited college or regionally accredited university from within the United States.

 - Submit your personal statement to OTCAS.
 Please articulate your understanding of occupational therapy and your interest in becoming an occupational therapist.
 Your personal statement should include personal and professional goals which reflect thoughtful pursuance of doctoral-level studies, including the doctoral capstone experience and project.

 - Submit any supporting documents, including observation or volunteer hours, to OTCAS.

 - Submit letters of recommendation to OTCAS.
 You must submit three letters of recommendation.
 One letter must be from an academic instructor with whom you have taken a course and who can attest to your academic ability to be successful in a rigorous professional program.
 It is preferred and highly desirable that at least one letter is from an occupational therapist, but letters from another academic instructor, academic advisor, work supervisor, or colleague will be accepted.